AbdelrahmanAbdelkhalekA/31-card-game-LinkedList/README.md

 Though I added comments to my code, but I feel it would be easier to you to understand how my code works by also me annotating here.

+## Card creation and shuffling:

 ![image](https://user-images.githubusercontent.com/107953912/175070277-8adb70bc-82dc-4ad1-a333-05e05b343d19.png)

 The User has an option either to put a file or just use the current deck with 52 cards and shuffle it, if he chooses to input a file, this format description will print out.

 ![image](https://user-images.githubusercontent.com/107953912/175071360-eb561120-4075-4b89-8462-d44299c8f416.png)  ![image](https://user-images.githubusercontent.com/107953912/175071396-5322ae38-1a62-4522-bbc0-a79fe4dce5c0.png)

+## Betting system:

 Here players start to bet (its multiplayer though), what happens in my bet is the following.
 Each player has 1 chance to re-raise.
 And when someone re-raises he doesn’t have the r option anymore.
-According to a UCLA in office hours, he told that it would be better to remove the option of folding at the first round of betting.

 ![image](https://user-images.githubusercontent.com/107953912/175071704-40b3a66e-ac90-4eb2-853c-199b03b7fd19.png)